-However, you can use esxcli to enable or disable UNMAP support:
+However, you can use esxcli to enable or disable UNMAP support (this is beta syntax; see below for the final, correct syntax):

 esxcli system advcfg setvalue --int-value [0|1] --option /VMFS3/EnableBlockDelete